SingAvi/Bulk_Youtube_DL/README.md

-# Bulk_Youtube_DL
+# Bulk_Youtube_DL :memo:

+Downloading Works
-Downloading Works only User Interface to be implied on the project.
+Only User Interface to be implied on the project.

 ## Under Construction 70%